CharlesGeng/charlesgeng.github.io/content/post/React Self-Study.md

 >When the application first starts, React asks all the components to render their content so that it can be displayed to the user.
 Once the content is displayed, the application is in the **reconciled state**, where the content displayed to the user is consistent with the state of the components.

->The **setState** method updates a component’s state data, but it also marks the component as **“stale”**, meaning that the HTML content displayed to the user may be out-of-date.
+>The **setState** method updates a component’s state data, but it also marks the component as **stale**, meaning that the HTML content displayed to the user may be out-of-date.

 - Understanding the Update Processing